 i) They are attractive: The overall effect of Nuclear forces is attractive otherwise the nucleus will not exist.

 ii) They are non-electric: The nuclear forces cannot be of an electrical nature.
 If it will so, the protons will repel one another.

 iii) They are non-gravitational.

-iv) They are extremely strong: The nuclear forces are the strongest known forces in nature.
+iv) They are extremely strong: Nuclear forces are the strongest known forces in nature.
 Therefore they provide stability to the nucleus.

 v) They are extremely short-range forces: These forces are applicable only in a small region of the order of 10^-15 m.
 These forces do not obey the inverse square law.

 vi) They are spin-dependent: Experimental pieces of evidence show that the nuclear force acting between two nucleons depends upon the mutual orientation of spins of nucleons.

 e.g. a neutron and a proton are kept together forming a deuteron only if their spins are parallel to each other.
 I hope you get all the properties of nuclear forces.